As a recruiter, my day is filled with looking at, scanning through, editing, and evaluating resumes for different positions.

 There is ample debate in the recruitment world on how many pages resumes should be; you’ll see anything from one page to as many pages as it takes to describe your accomplishments.

-My rule of thumb is always get all the information in your resume but do it succinctly.
+My rule of thumb is always to get all the information in your resume but do it succinctly.
 If that takes three pages, it takes three pages.
 That being said, if you are well into your career, you probably don’t need to include the three months you spent as a lifeguard (unless you are applying to another lifeguarding position).

 After three to five years in the workforce, move your education to the bottom of your resume.